When to Tell Your Boss You Re Interviewing for Another Job

 Conclusion

-Deciding when to tell your boss you’re interviewing for another job is a strategic choice that balances relationship dynamics, tangible risks (legal, financial, project continuity), and potential rewards.
+Deciding when to tell your boss you’re interviewing for another job is a strategic choice that balances relationship dynamics, tangible risks (legal, financial, project continuity) and potential rewards.
 Use a disciplined decision framework: evaluate relationship trust, quantify risks, and determine what you truly want.
-Prepare thoroughly with documentation, rehearsed scripts, and a transition plan that protects your reputation and, for global professionals, addresses immigration and relocation timelines.
+Prepare thoroughly with documentation, rehearsed scripts, and a transition plan that protects your reputation, and for global professionals, addresses immigration and relocation timelines.

-Take control of your departure with clarity, confidence, and a structured plan—so you leave doors open and step cleanly into the next phase of your career.
+Take control of your departure with clarity, confidence and a structured plan — so you leave doors open and step cleanly into the next phase of your career.